Skip to main content

 Collect user onboarding information

-To collect the user's onboarding information, create a form that will be displayed on the /onboarding page.
-This form will collect the user's application name and application type.
+Create the /onboarding route with a form that collects the user's onboarding information.
+This example collects the user's application name and application type.
 This is a very loose example — you can use this step to capture information from the user, sync user data to your database, have the user sign up to a course or subscription, or more.

 1. In your /onboarding directory, create a page.tsx file.